-Showing the layout on a map, he pointed out the driveway to Hildreth House and the old ambulance building behind Town Hall, which presents a constraint in terms of adding a wing at the opposite end of the building versus replacing the addition where
+Showing the layout on a map, he pointed out the driveway to Hildreth House and the old ambulance building behind Town Hall, which presents a constraint in terms of adding a wing at the

 But the addition can't simply be repaired due to its poor condition, Goldsmith said, citing severe foundation problems.
 The structure is stable, but would be too costly to fix, he said.
 The addition is needed primarily to house the elevator for access to the second floor, where meeting rooms and other public space will be located.
 The elevator is an ADA-requirement, in addition to stairs and there's no other practical place to put it, he said.